seyedsalar/Common-friends_map-reduce/README.md

 # Common-friends_Map-Reduce
-find common friends with Map-Reduce in Golang (sequential and distributed)
+find common friends with Map-Reduce algorithm in Golang (sequential and distributed)